-Trump called Kim Jong Un “Rocket Man” in his speech to the U.N. and said the dictator is on a “suicide mission for himself and for his regime.”
+Calling Kim Jong Un “Rocket Man,” Trump said in 2017 the dictator is on a “suicide mission for himself and for his regime.”

 “The United States has great strength and patience,” Trump said.
 “But if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea.”

 But 2018 brought a dramatic turn of events after he declared in a stark New Year’s address that a nuclear launch button is “always on my table.”
 Kim Jong Un offered to meet with Trump and became the first known member of his family’s dynasty to set foot in South Korea since 1953.
 At the historic summit with South Korean President Moon Jae-in, both leaders pushed for peace and would work toward a “nuclear-free Korean Peninsula.”

 However, neither leader provided any specific measures or seemed to forge a potential breakthrough on the issue that has captivated and terrified many, especially since last year.